 The Buckeye Ordnance Works was in operation for only three brief years during World War II, and was later used in the production of agricultural products, bio-fuel, and various chemicals in South Point, Ohio.

 The Buffalo Springs Distillery was located in Stamping Ground, Kentucky and was first used as a distillery in 1866.
 A larger Buffalo Springs Distillery complex was constructed in 1934 and closed in 1968.
 The facility was demolished in 2007.

 The Carlyle Labold Tile and Brick Company in Coal Grove, Ohio manufactured tile and brick.

-The City Mills Building is located at 160 North Main Street in Mansfield, Ohio and served as a warehouse for the Sandusky and Mansfield Railroad and then as a mill for City Mills and Gilbert, Waugh and Company.
+The City Mills Building is located in Mansfield, Ohio and served as a warehouse for the Sandusky and Mansfield Railroad and then as a mill for City Mills and Gilbert, Waugh and Company.
 It is now being restored.

 Clyffside Brewing Company is a defunct brewery in Cincinnati, Ohio.
 The brewery, which began in 1933 when Paul Esselborn, who was educated at the Royal Bavarian School of Brewing in Germany, organized the company in the former Mohawk Brewery structures on West McMicken Avenue.
 The company’s signature selections included Felsenbrau beer and Old Hickory Ale that was “aged in the hills.”

 Closed in 1993, Consolidated Grain consisted of 40 silos that dominated the skyline in the west side of Cincinnati, Ohio for decades.

 The Crosley Radio Corporation, which was at one time the largest manufacturer of table-top radios in the United States, was based from Cincinnati, Ohio.
 Headed by Powel Crosley, Jr., he pioneered the ideal of affordable radios, appliances and other housewares.